 If you need some users to sign in more frequently than others, place them in different organizational units.
 Then, apply different session lengths to them.
 That way, certain users won’t be interrupted to sign in again when it isn’t necessary.

-If you require a security key, users who do not have one cannot use the Google Cloud Console or Cloud SDK until they set it up.
+If you require a security key, users who do not have one cannot use the console or Cloud SDK until they set it up.
 Once they have a security key, they can switch to using their password instead if they want.

 Third-party identity providers

-- With the Google Cloud Console—If you require a user to re-authenticate using their password, they’re redirected to the identity provider (IdP).
-The IdP might not require the user to re-enter their password to start another Google Cloud Console session, if the user already has a session active with the IdP—because they are using another application that caused the session to remain active.
+- With the console—If you require a user to re-authenticate using their password, they’re redirected to the identity provider (IdP).
+The IdP might not require the user to re-enter their password to start another console session, if the user already has a session active with the IdP—because they are using another application that caused the session to remain active.

-If a user must re-authenticate by touching their security key, they can do this while using the Google Cloud Console.
+If a user must re-authenticate by touching their security key, they can do this while using the console.
 They will not be redirected to the IdP.

 - With the Cloud SDK—If a password is required for re-authentication, gcloud will require the user to execute the gcloud auth login command to renew the session.
 This will bring up a browser window, and the user will be taken to the IdP, where they may be prompted for credentials if there's no active session with the IdP.